polterguy/polterguy.github.io/documentation/magic/index.md

-# Magic core documentation
+# Magic middleware documentation

-This is the documentation for Magic itself, implying the _"middle ware"_ found in Magic's core.
+This is the documentation for Magic itself, implying the _"middleware"_ found in Magic's core.
 Due to the extremely modularised architecture Magic is built upon, these parts are actually surprisingly small in the larger context, but still contains everything that wires up Magic, and the backend of modules such as Hyper IDE and the CRUDifier.
-This part documents the middle ware, the file system's structure, the slots in the middle ware parts of Magic, and the endpoints you can find there.
+This part documents the middleware, the file system's structure, the slots in the middleware parts of Magic, and the endpoints you can find there.

 ## File structure